congvt305/staging-twap/app/code/Amore/CustomerRegistration/README.md

     - While registration also check whether phone number already exist or not.
 If already exist in Magento then show CS information page.
     - If customer login from social media then load social media information in registration page
-    - Create customer sequence number
+    - Create customer sequence number for online customers in case of offline get from POS
+    - Once Date of Birth (DOB) do not allow customer to change DOB
+    - On second step show the POS alert message.
+It means if customer information is fetched from the POS then show message else do not show.

 Key features: